 We spent a wonderful 6-months in Thailand.
 It was the perfect place to launch our first book, Dream Save Do, and turned out to be a great opportunity to stretch our budget.
 We fell in love with the people, food, and scenery and have vowed to return.
 Following is a bit more insight into the benefits Thailand can offer to your next holiday.

-A cheap flight to Thailand will turn your pennies into the jewel -like colors of a holiday to treasure.
-Thailand is cheap.
+A cheap flight to Thailand will turn your pennies into the jewel-like colors of a holiday to treasure and once there, you can make your money go further in Thailand.
 Lonely Planet recommends 600-700 baht a day outside Bangkok, or 1,500 baht to be comfortable. £1 is currently worth 49.3 baht.
 But where best to go in the kaleidoscope of landscape and culture that is the real Thailand?

 Bangkok: heavenly prices in the city of angels